devstream-io/devstream/docs/plugins/repo-scaffolding.md

 ### official scaffolding repo config

-These repos are official scaffolding repo to use for `source_repo` config, You can use these repo directly or just create one for yourself.
+These repos are official scaffolding repo to use for `sourceRepo` config, You can use these repo directly or just create one for yourself.

 | language | org | repo |
 |  ----  | ----  |----  |